Skip to main content

 note

-Nested conditions are not yet supported.
+Nested conditions (an If / Else block inside another If / Else block) are not supported.
 Keep conditional logic simple and flat.
-For complex branching, break the test into separate test cases.
+For complex branching, use Else‑If branches or break the test into separate test cases.
+See the full Conditional Logic guide.

 Unsupported Assertions (Current Limitations)